 Dr. McWilliams’ passions are the study of Scriptures, Reformed and Puritan theology, Christ-centered preaching, and shepherding people.
 He is a graduate of Mercer University (B.A.), of Westminster Theological Seminary (M.A.R., M.Div.) and of the University of Wales (Ph.D.)
 Formerly, Dr. McWilliams served as Associate Professor of Systematic Theology on the faculty of Westminster Theological Seminary in Dallas.

 Dr. McWilliams has authored numerous articles published in the Westminster Theological Journal, Modern Reformation, and others.
-Besides Galatians: A Mentor Commentary and the Hebrews volume for the Lectio Continua Commentary Series.
+Besides Galatians: A Mentor Commentary, he wrote the Hebrews in the Lectio Continua Commentary Series.
 Dr. McWilliams also serves on the Board at Greenville Presbyterian Theological Seminary in Greenville, SC.

 1. What previous research and/or personal interests led you to this project and helped prepare you to write this commentary on Galatians/Hebrews?

 The first book that I taught through as a young Bible teacher was Galatians and I have dearly loved it ever since.
 Early on I learned to read it by sight in my Greek New Testament and have studied commentaries and articles (good and bad) for years.
 My concerns over defection in the church from the essential and foundational truth of justification by grace through faith in Christ alone also motivated the writing of this commentary.

 2. Who is the intended audience for this commentary?
 Would it benefit pastors? professors? students? lay Christians in the local church?